Cyber security for charities

 Charities are especially vulnerable to ransomware attacks, social engineering hacks and banking fraud.
 Here’s what you can do to protect your organisation.

-In a sector that’s hugely dependent on public trust, and often involved in collecting sensitive information, proper cybersecurity is essential.
+In a sector that’s hugely dependent on public trust, and often involved in collecting sensitive information, proper cyber security for charities is essential.

 But a lot of charities – especially smaller ones – don’t realise its importance.

 In a cyber threat assessment published in 2018, the National Cyber Security Centre (NCSC) said it was likely that cybercriminals posed “the most serious threat to the charity sector”.

 Not only are you open to the loss of money or data if you don’t have the right cyber security measures in place, but you also risk having to put your operations on hold if an attack means you can no longer work as normal.